The Ultimate Dutch Income Tax Checklist

 Income from Alimony

 Alimony is money you receive from your ex-spouse after a divorce.
 Divorce can be hard, that’s no great secret.
 Emotional and financial turmoil can ensue throughout the legal wrangling.
-And so, of course, any alimony received will get taxed – because God forbid you ever catch a break after all that.
+And so, of course, partner alimony received will get taxed – because God forbid you ever catch a break after all that.
 You will need to supply the Belastingdienst with information on alimony payments.
 Also, keep in mind, that you should provide the contact details of your ex-spouse or ex-partner, though only partner alimony is deductible in the income tax filing.
 Not child alimony.

 Property & Real Estate Checklist Items

 For your tax advisor to file your income tax, they need an overview of all the property you own.
 This includes both your main residency and any investment properties you have.
-Furthermore, it is important to detail any income from those investment properties.

 If you own a property